Huhu beetle: Description

-Adults
+Adult

-Adult huhu beetles are unmistakable and are easily identified by their large size (reaching around 5cm in length) and distinctive appearance.
+The adult huhu beetle is unmistakable and easily identified by its large size (reaching around 5 cm in length) and distinctive appearance.
 Overall, the whole body of the adult is a dark brown colour.
-The head and thorax have a thick layer of brown hairs that make it appear somewhat fuzzy.
-As is typical of long horn beetles, the antennae are long, extending around three quarters of the beetle's length.
+The head and thorax have a thick layer of brown hair-like setae giving it a fuzzy appearance.
+As is typical of longhorn beetles, the antennae are long, extending around three quarters of the beetle's length.
 The mandibles are large and curved with a sharp end.
-Spines are present on the legs on the femur and tibia segments.
-The elytra is coloured brown and has three pale yellow veins running down the length of the elytra with numerous cross veins forming a reticulated pattern.
+Spines are present on the femur and tibia, the third and fourth segments of the legs.
+The elytra (hardened plates that cover the abdomen) are brown and have three pale yellow veins running down the length of the elytra with numerous cross veins forming a reticulated pattern.
+The male antennae are longer than the female's and also possess some sensilla (microscopic sensory organs) that are not present in female antennae.
+There is a single record of a female developing an extra pair of ovaries.